jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 ~~~

 # Security Considerations {#security-considerations}
-This section discusses possible security issues, and their possible solutions, of a complaint FBL address header.
+This section discusses possible security issues, and their possible solutions, of a complaint feedback loop address header field.

-## Attacks on the FBL address
+## Attacks on the Feedback Loop Address
-Like any other email address, a complaint FBL address can be an attack vector for malicious emails.
+Like any other email address, a complaint feedback loop address can be an attack vector for malicious messages.
-For example, complaint FBL addresses can be flooded with spam.
+For example, complaint feedback loop addresses can be flooded with spam.
 This is an existing problem with any existing email address and is not created by this document.

-The email sender must take appropriate measures.
-One possible countermeasure would be a rate limit for the delivering IP.
-However, this should be done with caution; normal FBL email traffic must not be affected.

-## Automatic suspension of an account
+## Automatic Suspension of an Account
-Sending an FBL report against a mailbox can cause the account holder to be unreachable if an automatic account suspension occurs too quickly.
+Receiving a Feedback Message regarding a Message Author can cause the Message Author to be unreachable if an automatic account suspension occurs too quickly.
-An example: someone sends an invitation to his friends.
-For some reason, someone marks this mail as spam.
+An example: someone sends an invitation to their friends.
+For some reason, someone marks this message as spam.
-Now, if there is too fast automatic account suspension, the sender's account will be blocked and the sender will not be able to access his mails.
+Now, if there is too fast automatic account suspension, the Message Author's account will be blocked and the Message Author will not be able to access their emails
+or is able to send further messages, depending on the account suspension the Message Originator has chosen.

-MBPs and email senders must take appropriate measures to prevent this.
+Message Originators must take appropriate measures to prevent too fast account suspensions.
-MBPs and email senders therefore have - mostly proprietary - ways to assess the trustworthiness of an account.
+Message Originators therefore have - mostly proprietary - ways to assess the trustworthiness of an account.
-For example, MBPs and email senders may take into account the age of the account and/or any previous account suspension before suspending an account.
+For example, Message Originators may take into account the age of the account and/or any previous account suspension before suspending an account.

-## Enumeration attacks / provoking unsubscription
+## Enumeration Attacks / Provoking Unsubscription
-A malicious person may send a series of spoofed ARF messages to known complaint FBL addresses and attempt to guess a Message-ID/CFBL-Feedback-ID or any other identifiers.
+A malicious person may send a series of spoofed ARF messages to known complaint feedback loop addresses and attempt to guess a Message-ID/CFBL-Feedback-ID or any other identifiers.
 The malicious person may attempt to mass unsubscribe/suspend if such an automated system is in place.
-This is also an existing problem with the current FBL implementation and/or One-Click Unsubscription {{?RFC8058}}.
+This is also an existing problem with the current feedback loop implementation and/or One-Click Unsubscription {{?RFC8058}}.

-The sender of the received email must take appropriate measures.
+The Message Originator must take appropriate measures, a countermeasure would be, that the CFBL-Feedback-ID header field,
-As a countermeasure, it is recommended that the CFBL-Feedback-ID, if used, use a hard-to-forge component such as a {{?HMAC=RFC2104}} with a secret
-key instead of a plaintext string to make an enumeration attack impossible.
+if used, use a hard-to-forge component such as a {{?HMAC=RFC2104}} with a secret key instead of a plaintext string to make an enumeration attack impossible.

-If it is impossible for the email sender to use a component that is difficult to fake, they should take steps to avoid enumeration attacks.

-## GDPR and other data-regulation laws
+## Data Privacy
-The provision of such a header itself does not pose a data protection issue.
+The provision of such a header field itself does not pose a data privacy issue.
-The resulting ARF report sent by the MBP to the email sender may violate a data protection law because it may contain personal data.
+The resulting ARF/XARF report sent by the Mailbox Provider to the Message Originator may violate a data privacy law because it may contain personal data.

-This document already addresses some parts of this problem and describes a privacy-safe way to send a FBL report.
+This document already addresses some parts of this problem and describes a data privacy safe way to send a Feedback Message.
-As described in [](#complaint-report), the MBP can omit the entire body and/or header and send only the required fields.
+As described in [](#complaint-report), the Mailbox Provider can omit the entire body and/or header field and send only the required fields.
-As described in {{?RFC6590}}, the MBP can also redact the data in question.
+As recommended in {{?RFC6590}}, the Mailbox Provider can also redact the data in question.
-Nevertheless, each MBP must consider for itself whether this implementation is acceptable and complies with existing privacy laws.
+Nevertheless, each Mailbox Provider must consider for itself whether this implementation is acceptable and complies with existing data privacy laws in their country.

-As described in [](#complaint-report), it is also strongly RECOMMENDED that the Message-ID and, if used, the CFBL-Feedback-ID.
+As described in [](#complaint-report) and in [](#cfbl-feedback-id-header-field), it is also strongly RECOMMENDED that the Message-ID and, if used, the CFBL-Feedback-ID.
 contain a component that is difficult to forge, such as a {{?HMAC=RFC2104}} that uses a secret key, rather than a plaintext string.
 See [](#hmac-example) for an example.

-Using HMAC, or any other hard to forge component, ensures that only the email sender has knowledge about the data.

 ## Abusing for Validity and Existence Queries
-This mechanism could be abused to determine the validity and existence of an email address, which exhibits another potential privacy issue.
+This mechanism could be abused to determine the validity and existence of an email address, which exhibits another potential data privacy issue.
-Now, if the MBP has an automatic process to generate a complaint report for a received email, it may not be doing the mailbox owner any favors.
+Now, if the Mailbox Provider has an automatic process to generate a Feedback Message for a received message, it may not be doing the mailbox owner any favors.
-As the MBP now generates an automatic complaint report for the received email, the MBP now proves to the email sender that this mailbox exists for sure, because it is based on a manual action of the mailbox owner.
+As the Mailbox Provider now generates an automatic Feedback Message for the received message, the Mailbox Provider now proves to the Message Originator that this mailbox exists for sure, because it is based on a manual action of the mailbox owner.

-The receiving MBP must take appropriate measures.
+The receiving Mailbox Provider must take appropriate measures.
 One possible countermeasure could be, for example, pre-existing reputation data, usually proprietary data.
-Using this data, the MBP can assess the trustworthiness of an email sender and decide whether to send a complaint report based on this information.
+Using this data, the Mailbox Provider can assess the trustworthiness of a Message Originator and decide whether to send a Feedback Message based on this information.

-## Over-Signing when accepting pre-signed emails
+## Over-Signing when Accepting Pre-Signed Emails
-When accepting pre-signed mails, a malicious actor can destroy the possibility of adding the CFBL-Address header by the ESP, with "over-signing".
+When accepting pre-signed mails, a malicious actor can destroy the possibility of adding the CFBL-Address header field by the Email Service Provider, with "over-signing".
-This methode "over-signing" is described in {{!DKIM=RFC6376}} Section 5.4.
+The methode "over-signing" is described in {{Section 5.4 of DKIM}}.

-The ESP must take appropriate measures.
+The Email Service Provider must take appropriate measures.
-ESPs therefore have - mostly proprietary - methods for assessing the trustworthiness of an account and decide on this basis whether to accept pre-signed emails.
+Email Service Providers therefore have - mostly proprietary - methods for assessing the trustworthiness of an account and decide on this basis whether to accept pre-signed messages.

 # IANA Considerations